 To expand and re-organize key emotional responses – the music of the attachment dance.

 To create a shift in partners' interactional positions and initiate new cycles of interaction.

 To foster the creation of a secure bond between partners.

-An Example of the Change Process In a therapy session, a husband’s numb withdrawal expands into a sense of helplessness, a feeling of being intimidated.
+An Example of the Change Process In a therapy session, a husband’s numb withdrawal expands into a sense of helplessness or a feeling of being intimidated.
 He begins to assert his need for respect and, in doing so, becomes more accessible to his wife.
-He moves from "There is no point in talking to you.
-I don't want to fight." to "I do want to be close.
+He moves from, "There is no point in talking to you.
+I don't want to fight," to "I do want to be close.
 I want you to give me a chance.
 Stop poking me and let me learn to be there for you."
 His wife’s critical anger then expands into fear and sadness.
 She can now ask for and elicit comfort.
 She moves from "You just don't care.
-You don't get it." to "It is so difficult to say – but I need you to hold me – reassure me – can you?"
+You don't get it," to "It is so difficult to say – but I need you to hold me – reassure me – can you?"
 New cycles of bonding interactions occur and replace negative cycles such as pursue-withdraw or criticize-defend.
 These positive cycles then become self-reinforcing and create permanent change.
 The relationship becomes a safe haven and a healing environment for both partners.

 Watch Sue Johnson, Ph.D., the founder of EFT.

 How to Make an Appointment Complete an intake online or call 609-844-0452, extension 713 to schedule an intake.
 Most insurances are accepted.